Cork Harlequins: Harlequin Park

-The land for Harlequin Park was purchased at Farmers Cross in the early 1960s from Dick Young for £900.
+The land for Harlequin Park was purchased at Farmers Cross in the early 1960s from Tom Young for £900.
 In September 1970 the Lord Mayor of Cork opened the new club pavilion which today houses the club bar.
 In the 1970s a new playing pitch was developed, which became the first "grit" playing surface in the Republic of Ireland.
 More land was purchased and car parking and the pavilion were extended to include two new dressing rooms, a function hall and a kitchen.
 The grit pitch was converted into a sand based astroturf surface in 1987, the second of its kind in the Republic.
 In the 1980s and 1990s more land was purchased from Murphy's Caravan Park and from the Rolf family to increase the size of the facility.
 A second astroturf pitch was constructed in 1998.
 The first astroturf pitch fell into disrepair and was used as a car park for a period of time.
 The club now has two functioning field hockey pitches as well as cricket facilities.